-The remedies for neck and back pain also have some things in common.
+The remedies for neck and low back pain also have some things in common.
 First, ease the early intense pain with rest, ice, and heat; then move on to gentle stretching and strengthening exercises.
 Later, avoid bad posture and other habits that could trigger another neck pain crisis.

 The causes of routine strain-and-sprain neck pain vary.
-If you wake up with a "crick" in your neck, it's probably the sharp muscle contractions known as spasms, caused by a muscle strain.
+If you wake up with a crick in your neck, it's probably the sharp muscle contractions known as spasms, caused by a muscle strain.
 A sprain, in contrast, happens in ligaments — the tough tissues that connect bones together.
 Alternatively, a tendon — the tissue that attaches muscles to bones — may become inflamed, causing tendinitis.
 Basic self-help takes care of most routine neck pain flare-ups:

-Use cold to numb the early acute pain and reduce inflammation.
+- Use cold to numb the early acute pain and reduce inflammation.

-Take over-the-counter pain relievers to control mild to moderate pain.
+- Take over-the-counter pain relievers to control mild to moderate pain.
 These include acetaminophen (Tylenol, generic brands) and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil, Motrin), naproxen (Aleve), or aspirin.

-Use a neck collar for short periods to rest the painful muscles and tissues and ease your discomfort.
+- Use a neck collar for short periods to rest the painful muscles and tissues and ease your discomfort.
 "Collars have a bad reputation from people overusing them and getting weak muscles, but used a few hours here and there they can be very useful," Dr. Shmerling says.

-Apply heat — either with a heating pad or by using a warm whirlpool bath if one is available — after a day or two, once the acute pain calms down.
+- Apply heat — either with a heating pad or by using a warm whirlpool bath if one is available — after a day or two, once the acute pain calms down.

 Exercises to stretch and strengthen the neck, shoulder, and upper back muscles can speed recovery from a painful neck condition and possibly reduce flare-ups, although the evidence for this is not ironclad.
 Dr. Shmerling encourages his patients to see a physical therapist for guided therapeutic exercise.
 Here is what the therapist can offer:

-Therapy will likely combine isometric and range-of-motion exercises.
+- Therapy will likely combine isometric and range-of-motion exercises.
 In isometric exercise, you tighten the neck muscles against an opposing force — such as your own hand, which you "push against" with your neck muscles.
 Range-of-motion stretches attempt to progressively relax and lengthen the neck muscles.

-Physical therapists can offer other therapies that, while not proven in research trials, seem to offer some people ease and comfort.
+- Physical therapists can offer other therapies that, while not proven in research trials, seem to offer some people ease and comfort.
 One option is ultrasound treatment of the sore tissues with high-frequency sound waves.

-A physical therapist can also perform traction, using the hands or special equipment to gently stretch the neck muscles.
+- A physical therapist can also perform traction, using the hands or special equipment to gently stretch the neck muscles.
 You can also get equipment by prescription to perform neck traction at home, but follow the therapist's instructions carefully.

-Finally, take inventory of your posture or daily habits that could trigger neck pain, like sitting for extended periods in positions that strain the neck during reading, TV watching, computer work, or sleeping.
+To ward off neck pain, it is helpful to take inventory of your posture or daily habits that could trigger neck pain, like sitting for extended periods in positions that strain the neck during reading, TV watching, computer work, or sleeping.
 Attending to the cause may stop some flare-ups of neck pain at the source.